University of Wisconsin–Milwaukee: West Quad

+The Kenwood Interdisciplinary Research Complex, built in 2015, houses research labs and other STEM programs.

 In October 2015, the university unveiled the Kenwood Interdisciplinary Research Complex, a distinctive 141,000 square-foot building at a cost of $80 million.

 In May 2019, UWM opened the UWM Lubar Entrepreneurship Center and UWM Welcome Center in a new $8.3 million building, sitting just south of the Kenwood Interdisciplinary Research Complex.

 Surrounded by the buildings in the West Quad is Engelmann Stadium, home to the Milwaukee Panthers men's and women's soccer teams.
 Built in 1973, the 2,000-capacity stadium is tucked between buildings in the middle of the West Quad, making it a unique stadium among American sports venues.
 Engelmann Stadium is home to the longest-running in-season tournament in NCAA Division I men's soccer, the Panther Invitational.
 UWM has hosted the event annually since the program's inception in 1973, save for the 1990 season.
 The tournament entered its 38th year in 2012.